 CD 532.
-Voice and Resonance Disorders.
-4 Hours.
+Voice Disorders.
+3 Hours.

-Investigates common etiologies and pathologies associated with laryngeal voice disorders and orofacial clefts.
-Included are techniques for perceptual and instrumental analysis of voice and resonance including acoustic measures and the evaluation of vocal fold or velopharyngeal movement patterns through videostroboscopy.
-Participation in assessments within the voice clinic and the Minot Cleft Palate Team will lead to an understanding of the diagnostic and treatment procedures.
-In addition, this course will familiarize the student with the postoperative anatomy, physiology, and treatment of the orofacial clefts and the laryngectomized patient.
+A course which primarily investigates the common etiologies and pathologies associated with laryngeal voice disorders.
+Included are techniques for both the perceptual and instrumental analysis of voice, acoustic, aerodynamic, and the evaluation of vocal fold movement patterns through videostroboscopy.
+Understanding these diagnostic procedures will lead to the initiation of a wide range of treatment procedures.
+In addition, this course will familiarize the student with the postoperative anatomy, physiology and treatment of the laryngectomized patient.
+A review of the pertinent medical and clinical literature pertaining to both laryngeal and alaryngeal voice will be included as a course requirement.